 Field Crop Reporting Series

 The purpose of the field crop surveys is to obtain information on seeded and harvested field crop areas, average yields, production and on-farm stocks at strategic times over the course of a typical crop cycle, which ranges from spring to late fall.
-Therefore, the field crop surveys are conducted in March, June, July, November and December.
+Therefore, the field crop surveys are conducted in March, June, November and December, while model-based estimates of yields and production obtained from satellite imagery are produced in July and September.

 - Questionnaire(s) and reporting guide(s)